pavithradileep/pavithradileep/README.md

  [- 📫 How to reach me
          (https://www.linkedin.com/in/pavithra-dileep-0435bb291/)
               is my linkedin profile
-              and  pavithradileep12@gmail.com  is my email address
+              and  pavithradileep12@gmail.com  is my email address  ]
-               7025084475 is my Contact Number ]